6 Things to Consider Before Choosing an FX Trading Broker

-Selecting a Forex broker can be a difficult task.
-There are many factors that go into selecting the right broker for your trading account.
+Choosing between different Forex trading brokers can be a difficult task.
+There are many factors that go into selecting the best FX trading broker for your account.
 It might sound as simple as selecting the broker who offers the tightest spread and the highest leverage, but much more should go into the decision making process.
-Below are 6 things you should consider before opening an account with a trading broker.
+Below are six things you should consider before opening an account with a trading broker.
 If you consider these six vital aspects, you are likely to avoid choosing the wrong FX trading broker.

-The two main pricing models are All In Pricing and Raw Spread + Commission Pricing.
+The two main pricing models for Forex traders are All In Pricing and Raw Spread + Commission Pricing.
 Another name for Raw Spread + Commission Pricing that may be more familiar to you is ECN (Electronic Communication Network) Pricing Model.
 These two pricing models are offered with many Forex brokers.
-When choosing between these two pricing models and determining which model is right for you, it is important to consider total trading costs and how a tighter or wider spread may affect the triggering of resting orders.
+When choosing between these two pricing models and determining which model is right for you, it is important to consider total trading costs and how a tighter or wider spread may affect the triggering of resting orders (stop and limit orders).

 All in Pricing Raw Spread + Commissions